 You can only start a chargeback claim when you've exhausted all other avenues with the retailer.

-The chargeback process is simple - all you have to do is contact your debit or credit card provider and tell them that you want to make a claim through the Chargeback scheme.
+The chargeback process is simple – all you have to do is contact your bank and tell it you want to make a claim through the Chargeback scheme.
 If you've an HSBC Mastercard, for example, complain to HSBC, not Mastercard.
 Then:

 Give full details of the transaction you want refunded.

-- If they ask for it, provide them with copies of any correspondence you had when you tried to get your money back from the seller.
+- If asked, provide the bank with copies of any correspondence you had when you tried to get your money back from the seller.
 This might include letters, emails or records of phone calls.

 - Some banks will ask you to fill out a claim form.
 Others just take details of the transaction and start the claim for you.